pompyproductions/domalt/README.md

 ## Extending Domalt

 Since Domalt is meant as a general helper tool to easily create nested DOM elements (and little more), you are encouraged to extend and tweak it to your liking!
-If you
+If you find bugs, or have possible improvements/changes to propose, don't hesitate to get in contact or use GitHub to create issues/pull requests.

 ## Docs